malikudit/malikudit/README.md

-## Hi! 👋
+## Hi, I'm Udit. 👋

-I'm **Udit Malik**, an incoming Software Engineer at **TikTok**.
+I'm an incoming Software Engineer at **TikTok**.
 I graduated from **Vanderbilt University** in May 2023, with a BS in Computer Science.

-I’ve previously worked at **Facebook** as a Data Scientist Intern on the Gaming Video ML team, and at the **Institute for Software Integrated Systems** as a Software Engineer Intern on cyber-physical systems research.
+Previously, I have worked at **Facebook** as a Data Scientist Intern on the Gaming Video ML team, and at the **Institute for Software Integrated Systems** as a Software Engineer Intern on cyber-physical systems research.

 I've also worked as a Teaching Assistant for CS 3251: Intermediate Software Design, for for CS 1101: Introduction to Programming with Java.